Darr

 Darr: A Violent Love Story (/hi/; Fear) is a 1993 Indian Hindi-language psychological thriller film directed and produced by Yash Chopra under his banner Yash Raj Films.

-It stars Sunny Deol, Juhi Chawla and Shah Rukh Khan in the lead roles, along with Anupam Kher, Tanvi Azmi, Annu Kapoor, and Dalip Tahil in supporting roles.
+It stars Sunny Deol, Juhi Chawla in the lead roles and Shah Rukh Khan plays the antagonist, along with Anupam Kher, Tanvi Azmi, Annu Kapoor, and Dalip Tahil in supporting roles.

-Darr released on 24 December 1993, coinciding with the Christmas weekend, and emerged as a major commercial success and was declared a blockbuster at the box-office.
-The film ranked as the third highest-grossing Hindi film of the year and the highest-grossing Indian film of the year in overseas markets.
-It received widespread critical acclaim upon release, with high praise for the direction, story, screenplay, soundtrack, cinematography, costumes and the performances of the cast.
+Darr released on 24 December 1993, coinciding with the Christmas weekend, and emerged as a major commercial success.
+It was declared a blockbuster at the box-office and went on to become the third highest-grossing Hindi film of the year and the highest-grossing Indian film of the year.
+It received widespread critical acclaim upon release, with praise towards the direction, story, screenplay, soundtrack, cinematography, costumes and the performances of the cast.

-Darr proved to be a milestone for both Chawla and Khan's careers, catapulting them to stardom.
-The film emerged as Chawla's third consecutive commercial success that year, thus solidifying her career as a leading lady in the 1990s, while Khan's portrayal of an obsessive lover was widely applauded by critics and audiences alike.
+Darr proved to be a milestone for all Deol, Chawla, and Khan's careers, catapulting them to stardom.
+The film emerged as Chawla's third consecutive commercial success that year, following Lootere and Hum Hain Rahi Pyaar Ke, thus solidifying her career as a leading lady in the 1990s, while Khan's portrayal of an obsessive lover was widely appreciated by critics and audiences alike, making it one of the greatest Bollywood Villains.
+The film marked the first of Khan's collaborations with Chopra and the Yash Raj Films banner.

-Darr won the National Film Award for Best Popular Film Providing Wholesome Entertainment at the 41st National Film Awards.
-The film received 10 nominations at the 39th Filmfare Awards, including Best Film, Best Director (Chopra), Best Actor (Deol), Best Actress (Chawla) and Best Villain (Khan), and won two awards: Best Comedian (Kher), and Best Cinematography.
+The film received two nominations at the 39th Filmfare Awards for Best Director (Chopra) and Best Villain (Khan), and won two awards: Best Comedian (Kher) and Best Cinematography (Manmohan Singh).
+At the 41st National Film Awards, the film won the award for Best Popular Film Providing Wholesome Entertainment.

 Plot

 Kiran Awasthi, a beautiful college student, visits her brother Vijay and his wife Poonam upon her return home.
-Rahul Mehra, her classmate who is in love with her, is relentlessly following her.
-An SF officer in the Indian Navy, Lieutenant Sunil Malhotra is Kiran's boyfriend.
-His Commanding Officer Captain Avinash Mehra, is Rahul's father.
+Kiran is in love with Lieutenant Sunil Malhotra, a Marine Commando in the Indian Navy.
+However, Kiran is relentlessly stalked by her former classmate Rahul Mehra, who is in unrequited love with her.
+Rahul is the son of Sunil’s Commanding Officer Captain Avinash Mehra.

 Rahul makes an effort to be friendly with Sunil in order to be near Kiran.
 Rahul keeps calling her when she gets home and asks her to avoid Sunil, but despite her fear, she rejects Rahul's authority over her.
 She and her family are frightened when he visits her on both her birthday and Holi.
 Kiran and Sunil become engaged thanks to Vijay and Poonam, who think the stalker would never bother Kiran again.